Pages

 extra flour for kneading and rolling (no more than 1/2 cup)

 Begin by preparing ingredients as listed above (toasting walnuts & then chopping, blending whole cranberry sauce).
 In a large mixing bowl, cream the butter and sugar until fluffy and the sugar has been dissolved.
-Add the eggs and vanilla extract and beat just until combined.
+Add the eggs, blended cranberry sauce and vanilla extract and beat just until combined.
 With a wooden spoon stir in the flour and baking powder.
 Now stir in the walnuts.
 On a lightly floured surface knead until smooth (see first two pictures above - the dough will start out being extremely sticky.
 Add a few tablespoons of flour at a time making sure NOT to exceed 1/2 cup extra flour).

 Divide/cut the dough into 2 halves.
 Form each dough half into a log.
 Place the dough logs on a parchment lined cookie sheet & just slightly flatten the logs (see picture above).
 Bake in a preheated 350 degree oven for 25 to 35 minutes (it all depends on the type of oven that you use) - bake until the outer layer is golden & the middle is fully baked (you might need to cut one in half if you have never made these before to make sure that they are fully baked- see sixth picture below) - do NOT overbake - it is a dense dough but you will need to be able to cut them into biscotti slices.